 Lunch-time and after school activities are available to students through our partnership with Youth Fusion.
 Some of the activities include robotics, leadership development, media, and healthy living.

-Two Kindergarten classes are offered on site at ELMS.
+Two Pre-Kindergarten classes are offered on site at ELMS.

 Our school has benefitted from the Response to Intervention model since 2018.
 The RTI model ensures that students are meeting specific learning targets and that there are interventions/supports in place for those students struggling to meet specific targets and/or extension activities planned for those students who have already mastered the targets